Annulments - Overview

 Annulment or Divorce?

 Annulment is distinct from divorce in that a divorce terminates a previously valid marriage.
-Remember that the key to an annulment is that the marriage was never a valid one in the eyes of the law.
+Remember that the key to nullifying a marriage is that it was never a valid to begin with.
 As in divorce, however, in annulment cases the court may award custody of children of the marriage and require payment of child support and support of a party.

 Legal Grounds for Annulment